Medellín · Part of Laureles

 Groceries are at the Carulla on Avenida Nutibara (8-minute walk) and a small produce market on Calle 49 for daily top-ups.

-Weekends she sometimes goes to La 70 for dinner with friends - a 10-minute Cabify or a 20-minute walk if the weather is dry.
+Weekends she sometimes goes to La 70 for dinner with friends - a 10-minute Uber or a 20-minute walk if the weather is dry.
 The walk back is the thing she actually likes about being slightly removed from the strip.

 She's renewed twice and has no plans to move.